ThomasByr/Phoenyx/README.md

 Please refer to [the changelog file](changelog.md) for the full history.

 Migrating to the pymunk library for better physics (and complete support of chapes, joints and constraints).
 Circles, Segments and Polygons have been implemented (either dynamic or static ones).
-Pin joints, slide joints and segment extension has followed.
+Pin joints, slide joints and segment extension have followed.
 Some fixes have been made to the Renderer.
 More example files.

 <details>
     <summary> v0.3.2:  caching error (click to expand) </summary>